NewKnave/NewKnave/README.md

 ### About me

 I am a self-taught developer who loves the art of cryptography and cybersecurity.

-My main promgramming language are C and C++.
+My main programming language are C and C++.

 ### My works